 How To Tie The Knot In A Harp String

-Remember, once you have made your knot you will need a tie to insert into the knot to stop it slipping and getting jammed in the back of the soundboard.
+Remember, once you have made your knot you will need an anchor to insert into the knot to stop it slipping and getting jammed in the back of the soundboard.
 You can make these from a small piece of older harp string and about 1/2″ is usually long enough.

 Hold the first loop in your left hand.
 Do the same again further down the string – pass your right hand in front of your left until you have two loops (which should look something like Mikey Mouse)